Pistachio Crusted Salmon

 - Honey: You can swap the honey for another liquid sweetener such as maple syrup or agave.

 - Dijon Mustard: Dijon mustard adds a nice kick of spice to the pistachio crust.
 Whole grain mustard and honey mustard would also work as a substitute for dijon.

 - Lemon Juice: Lemon juice really helps to freshen up the flavours in this salmon dish.
 While freshly squeezed is always best, don’t stress if you only have bottled lemon juice, it will also do the job.

 HOW TO TELL WHEN SALMON IS COOKED

-The quickest way to ruin a salmon recipe is to overcook it.
+The quickest way to ruin this Pistachio Crusted Salmon recipe is to overcook it.
 Salmon is overcooked when it’s dry, crumbly when cut into with a fork and there is white “goop” seeping from the surface.
 Salmon is done when the flesh is translucent pink in colour and easily flakes when pressed on with a fork.
 For 100% certainty you can insert a meat thermometer into the thickest part of the fillet, you are looking for a temperature of 120º-130º.